mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/concepts/self-service/index.md

 The default template transforms the task list into an intermediary representation and then uses that representation to render the final pool configuration or determine that no tasks met its selection.

-For example if the `mesosTasks` function returned the following (shown in JSON for convenience):
+For example, if the `mesosTasks` function returned the following (shown in JSON for convenience):

 ```json
 [